 The kitchen and panelled dining room on the other side of the tunnel are painted in contemporary off white tones and incorporate carefully selected marble to enrich and extend the rooms.
 Both have very generous storage designed to accommodate a families complete needs as well as adding to the design of the space.
 A breakfast bar in the kitchen conceals space for a dishwasher and storage.
 The kitchen has ceiling spots and target lighting above the Aga.
 An integrated fridge freezer and larder are all built into the kitchen with Shaker style cabinetry.
 The dining room has a large bi fold door cupboard with shelving and original wall finishes revealed inside.
 The original plasterwork is also left in tact on the ceiling.
 The windows are shuttered and painted in both rooms, Georgian restored windows at the front and new double glazed windows in the kitchen and WC.
 The dining room has an original restored pammet floor, the kitchen has new boards painted in a pale tint.
 There is under staircase storage in addition to the kitchen storage and a characterful WC with reclaim antique sink and brass taps and marbled wallpaper.
 A ping of bright graphic wallpaper anchors the design of the kitchen and the first floor landing down the main stairwell.
 The kitchen back door leads to the herb garden and outbuildings down a red brick path.

 A substantial solid actual greenhouse that can be used as a sun room or dining room and is a freestanding structure with metal ties to the house.
 The reclaim brick floor has been laid in patterns to extend the view from the tunnel to the garden beyond.
 The wood frame is painted a deep grey (exterior finish) and is beautiful any time of day, any season.
-It is an excellent entertaining room and is heated with a powerful wood burning stove.
+It is an excellent room for entertaining.
 There are plenty of sockets for additional heating and additional plug in lighting.
 There is power for a central rose light.